gambit0070/Data-Warehouse/Report.md

-First, you need to prepare a binary matrix for the algorithms.
+First, we need to prepare a binary matrix for the algorithms.
 The column is divided into columns of dummy variables so that each column has its own binary column for each of the feature values.
 However, we decided not to take all the columns for this, since they seemed insignificant to us compared to how much they load the calculations.
 According to this principle, we did not take into account the features year, month, lga_name.
 The final dataset included the columns:

 ```
 state','speed_limit','holiday','time_of_day','time_cat','road_user','vehicle_type_involved','road_type',